Vinncz/KpopZtation/README.md

 __Notice board:__
 \
 This project has fulfilled its purpose per June 15th, 2023, and may never be updated again in the future.
-It may be kinda sad just leaving KpopZtation to rot, but it may serve as a reference to which DDD pattern can be applied in this sort of application.
+However sad it is to leave KpopZtation to rot, it may serve as a reference to which DDD pattern can be applied in this type of application.

 ㅤ